Modernizing Canada's Toolkit to Counter Foreign Interference: An Act respecting countering foreign interference

 Changes to the Security of Information Act

-The Security of Information Act (SOIA) currently criminalizes information-related conduct that may be harmful to Canada, such as spying, economic espionage and foreign-influenced threats or violence.
-The SOIA has not been substantially revised since 2001.
+The Security of Information Act (SOIA) criminalizes information-related conduct that may be harmful to Canada, such as spying, economic espionage and foreign-influenced threats or violence.
+The SOIA was last substantially revised in 2001.

-Under An Act respecting countering foreign interference, the SOIA will be amended to:
+Under An Act respecting countering foreign interference, the SOIA has been amended to:

-To better reflect these amendments, the SOIA will also be renamed the Foreign Interference and Security of Information Act.
+To better reflect these amendments, the SOIA has been renamed the Foreign Interference and Security of Information Act (FISI Act).

-Changes to the SOIA will take effect in August 2024.
+Changes to the now FISI Act took effect on August 19, 2024.

 Modernization of the Canadian Security Intelligence Service Act